One family’s attempts to live in a more planet-friendly way

 This is NOT the place to come if you're the sort of person who ...

-I have accommodation in a small building (one or two people), a 4-berth caravan (up to four people) and a 2-berth caravan (one or two people).
-There's room for one camper van as well, though the site is not very level.
+I have accommodation in a small building (one or two people) or a 4-berth caravan (up to four people).
+There's a park-up for one camper van as well.
 I don't have facilities for young children, groups or companion animals.
 I may occasionally take volunteers in the winter, but it's the exception rather than the rule and is dependent on prevailing weather conditions.
-Generally the volunteering season here is April to October.
+Generally the volunteering season here is April to end-September.

 I provide ...

 Within the overall requirement to get the day's jobs done between us, if you particularly enjoy things like cooking, preserving and cleaning, then you can opt to do more of that than the land or building work.
 Or vice versa.

 If you're a couple wanting to come here and only one person wants to work, the other will need to pay their way.

 I can just about get by in Portuguese and French, but I'm a long way from being fluent in either, so a good understanding of English is imperative.